mifercru99/elios3-probe-detection/docs.md

 I started with 308 labeled probe images annotated in COCO JSON format.
 Since YOLO requires TXT-format labels, I developed a script (jsonToYOLO.py) to automatically convert the dataset.
 During the conversion, I split the dataset into 80% training, 10% validation, and 10% test sets (246/31/31 images) Notably, each image contains a probe, so the dataset has no true negatives, which impacts the evaluation metrics.

-I set 100 epochs as an upper bound, allowing sufficient iterations for convergence, while relying on early stopping to avoid overfitting.
+- I set 100 epochs as an upper bound, allowing sufficient iterations for convergence, while relying on early stopping to avoid overfitting.

-The batch size was set to auto mode, allowing YOLO to maximize usage of available GPU memory without manual configuration.
+- The batch size was set to auto mode, allowing YOLO to maximize usage of available GPU memory without manual configuration.

-Training was performed on GPU (device 0) for faster convergence.
+- Training was performed on GPU (device 0) for faster convergence.

-I set 4 data-loading workers so that images are prepared in parallel (resized, augmented, etc.)
+- I set 4 data-loading workers so that images are prepared in parallel (resized, augmented, etc.)

-I enabled early stopping with patience=20, ensuring training stops once the model no longer improves on validation data.
+- I enabled early stopping with patience=20, ensuring training stops once the model no longer improves on validation data.

-A fixed seed (123) was set to guarantee reproducibility of dataset splits and training results.
+- A fixed seed (123) was set to guarantee reproducibility of dataset splits and training results.

 ## 3. Evaluation

-### Short analysis (strengths & weaknesses)

-**Strengths**

-*   Very high precision and recall → reliable probe detection.
-*   Stable training → converged quickly and consistently.
-*   Small YOLOv8-s model still achieved state-of-the-art performance.

-**Weaknesses**

-*   Dataset lacks negative examples (images without probes), so real-world false positive rate might be underestimated.

-**Inference Runtime**

-I measured the runtime of the trained YOLOv8 model on my local PC using only the CPU.
-The model processed 31 test images with an average time of 123.4 ms per image, which corresponds to about 8.1 frames per second (FPS).

-This measurement includes the full pipeline.
-Although this speed is below real-time video requirements, it is expected for CPU-only execution.
-On GPU hardware or when optimized with TensorRT on embedded devices (e.g., NVIDIA Jetson), the same model can achieve much higher FPS and approach real-time performance.

 ### Detection Performance